 Oh no!
 One of my level-200 ASL students seriously considered dropping the ASL course on the first day of class when she learned that everyone was assigned to give a short presentation at the near end of the semester.
 It wasn't due until three months later, one could already feel the sweat dripping down one's back and the heart was racing.

 Well, at the end of the semester, the student confessed that she was glad that she decided to take courage and overcome fear.
 Giving a presentation in front of a class or a camera can be terrifying.
 Here are some tips and ideas that may be helpful on how to improve your signing (expressive) skill for your video assignments or in-class presentation.

-Your ASL instructor may have some different expectations from mine.
+Your ASL instructor may have some different expectations from this.
 So get to know your ASL instructor and follow her/his guidelines!
-This post is for a purpose of entertainment only.
+This post is intended to be an entertainment value.

 Exaggerating self-corrections or making big self-corrections take relatively too much of the instructor's time.
 Don't sign "sorry" and/or "again".

 Simply briskly "wave-no" or quickly "shake-head" and re-do the previous sign and move on.
 A few self-corrections (single words) in the video would be fine.
 If too many or when it becomes messy, re-do the video.

 Practice and preparation improves your degree of fluency for your level and earns you a nice point.
 It also saves (Deaf) instructor's time and helps maintain the instructor's attention, especially when they watch tens and tens of videos of slow signers that take all day or two of marking.